 Let’s look at the reputation of eToro now.

-My main source of information in that matter is Trustpilot.
-I am aware it is imperfect, with sometimes fake reviews and not always representative.
+My main source of information, in that matter, is Trustpilot.
+I know it is imperfect, with sometimes fake reviews and not always representative.
 But I still believe it is a good proxy for reputation.
-So, let’s look at eToro profile on Trustpilot.
+So, let’s look at the eToro profile on Trustpilot.

 They got a 4.2 out of 5 stars average.
 52% of the reviews are rating eToro as excellent.
 On the other hand, 28% of the reviews rated it as Bad.
 So, there are some mixed experience returns.

 Among the positive reviews, we can see these subjects come back a lot:

 On the negative side, we can see a few things come several times:

 - Some people got their accounts closed